Dhruv Rathee

-Dhruv Rathee (born 8 October 1994, /hi/) is an Indian influencer and social media activist based in Berlin, Germany.
-He is known for his YouTube videos on social, political, and environmental issues.
-As of June 2025, he has over 36 million subscribers and 7 billion views across all of his channels.
+Dhruv Rathee (born 8 October 1994, /hi/) is an Indian influencer and activist.
+He is known for his YouTube videos on social, political and environmental issues.
+As of 24 May 2026, he has over 40 million subscribers and 8 billion views across his YouTube channels, along with 18 million followers on Instagram, 3.2 million followers on X and 6.6 million followers on Facebook.

 Early life and education

-Rathee was born into a Haryanvi Hindu family in the Indian state of Haryana.
-He completed his primary education in Haryana before pursuing higher education in Germany.
-He then completed his bachelor's degree in mechanical engineering from Karlsruhe Institute of Technology, followed by a master's degree in renewable energy from the same institution.
+Dhruv Rathee was born on 8 October 1994 into a Haryanvi Hindu Jat family in the Indian state of Haryana.
+He completed his primary education in Haryana before pursuing higher education in Germany, earning a bachelor's degree in mechanical engineering and a master's degree in renewable energy from the Karlsruhe Institute of Technology.